nishaYO/WebArmor/README.md

 This is a chrome extension that blocks the most common intrusive websites to provide you the safe browser experience!

 ## features:
-- block network requests to most common data fetching websites.
+- block network requests to most common data fetching and ad showing websites.
 - user can whitelist and blacklist the websites to block
 - user can block distracting social media sites and user won't be able to access them